AmpersandTarski/TheToolsWeUse/deploying-ounl-rap3.md

 ## 6. Installing LaTeX and GraphViz

 When the RAP3-user generates documentation, RAP3 will call on pdflatex, neato and dot.
-For this purpose we must install LaTeX and GraphViz.
+I found pdflatex already working.
+So I only had to install GraphViz.
 This can be done on a fresh server, so this step only requires section 1 to be finished successfully.

-As RAP3 lets the user generate documentation, Ampersand needs the command `pdflatex` .
-For that purpose I installed:

-`lru@lnx-hrl-148v:~$ sudo apt-get install texlive-latex-base`

-That worked.

 For generating pictures, Ampersand needs the commands `dot` and `neato`.
 For that purpose I installed:

 ```
-lru@lnx-hrl-148v:~$ sudo apt-get install graphviz
+lru@lnx-hrl-148v:~> sudo zypper install graphviz
 ```

 That too worked.